-Sujata Lamba has over 30 years experience in private sector finance: 27 with leading development finance institutions in emerging markets (24 with the International Finance Corporation (IFC), 3 with the World Bank), where she was the Director of Finance and Private Sector Development for South Asia.
+Sujata Lamba has over 30 years of experience in private sector finance: 27 with leading development finance institutions in emerging markets (24 with the International Finance Corporation (IFC), 3 with the World Bank), where she was the Director of Finance and Private Sector Development for South Asia.
 Prior to that, Sujata spent 10 years with international commercial banks in Asia, Kuwait, and Turkey.
-She is also a board member of two US-based women-oriented entities, a senior fellow in Partnership for Social Change, and a Global Advisory Council Member of a women-focused entity.
 Sujata led high-impact, innovative, strategic investments in 45 countries across Southern Europe, Turkey, Balkans, Asia, Latin America and Africa in about 65 projects globally.
 She has managed and shaped a US$2 bn financial sector portfolio, and tried to empower women and focuses on the nexus between women and finance.
-Her passion has been to explore untraveled parts of the world, such as, Madagascar, Chad, Mozambique, Komasi, Ghana, Bosnia, the Balkans, Peru, Chile, Argentina, Nicaragua, and of course, the remote areas of India, to observe women and appreciate their many forms of artistic expressions.
+Her passion has been to explore untraveled parts of the world, such as, Madagascar, Chad, Mozambique, Komasi.

 Victoria Walker is an experienced Australian diplomat currently on leave and based in Ottawa, Canada.
 Her career-long focus on Indo-Pacific includes a five year posting in New Delhi.
 Ms Walker consults to governments and community groups on the political economy of Indo-Pacific, and when she is not caught up exploring textiles and curating textile stories, she runs a small business sourcing and exporting high quality, ethically produced Indian textiles.